Lady Jane Granville1

 Last Edited=6 Sep 2005

-Captain Arthur James Patrick Annesley was born on 1 August 1869.1 He was the son of Maj.-Gen. William Richard Annesley and Isabel Norton.1 He married, firstly, Florence Lilian Jane Burcher, daughter of Frederick Burcher, on 18 December 1899.1 He and Florence Lilian Jane Burcher were divorced in 1914.1 He married, secondly, Winifred Mabel Garman, daughter of Vincent Cornelius Garman, on 23 April 1915.1 He died on 1 January 1934 at age 64.1
+Captain Arthur James Patrick Annesley was born on 1 August 1869.1 He was the son of Maj.-Gen. William Richard Annesley and Isabella Norton.1 He married, firstly, Florence Lilian Jane Burcher, daughter of Frederick Burcher, on 18 December 1899.1 He and Florence Lilian Jane Burcher were divorced in 1914.1 He married, secondly, Winifred Mabel Garman, daughter of Vincent Cornelius Garman, on 23 April 1915.1 He died on 1 January 1934 at age 64.1

-Captain Arthur James Patrick Annesley gained the rank of Captain in the service of the 3rd Battalion, West Kent Regiment.1 He fought in the Fourth Ashanti War in 1896.1 He fought in the Boer War between 1900 and 1902, where he won a medal.1 He gained the rank of Temporary Major in the service of the 11th Service Battalion.1 He fought in the First World War.1
+He gained the rank of Captain in the 3rd Battalion, West Kent Regiment.1 He fought in the Fourth Ashanti War in 1896.1 He fought in the Boer War between 1900 and 1902, where he won a medal.1 He gained the rank of Temporary Major in the 11th Service Battalion.1 He fought in the First World War.1

 Child of Captain Arthur James Patrick Annesley and Winifred Mabel Garman